Guide to Advanced Surgery for Women's Health

 Genetic changes: Change in the genetic structure due to radiation can cause this problem.

-Natural alternatives for treatment of endometriosis are:
+Natural alternatives for the treatment of endometriosis are:

 Progesterone cream: This cream is applied to control the stimulus of estrogen thus causing hindrance for the creation of endometriosis.

-Herbal treatment: Herbs such as dandelion, vitex, and evening primrose are given in the form of herbal teas, tinctures, essential oils or compressors.
+Herbal treatment: Herbs such as dandelion, vitex, and evening primrose are given in the form of herbal teas, tinctures, essential oils, or compressors.
 These help in alleviating pain and shedding endometriosis tissues held in the uterus and pelvic organs.